| | |

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-When we talk about fast fashion, a common question arises: why is fast fashion bad, and what are the disadvantages of fast fashion?
+When we talk about fast fashion, a common question arises: why is fast fashion so bad?
+In short –

 not paying fair living wages to workers, poor working conditions, child labor, environmental destruction from hazardous chemicals, plastic-derived materials, and increasing amounts of water pollution and textile waste.